William Munny has a gun in his hands. This is bad for anyone who isn't William Munny... actually, no, it's bad for him, too.

-Even Evil Has Standards: After killing the men at the saloon, when a writer asks him who did he chose first, (in an effort to romanticize the brutal events that Munny committed) Munny rejects it by threatening him with death.
-All the players in the movie were eager to justify their Disproportionate Retribution but Munny: He knows that he did evil things once and he’s doing evil things now, and that for that he will go to hell.
+Even Evil Has Standards: After killing the men at the saloon, when a writer asks him who he chose first, (in an effort to romanticize the brutal events that Munny committed) Munny replies only by threatening him with death.
+All the players in the movie were eager to justify their Disproportionate Retribution but Munny: he knows that he did evil things once and he’s doing evil things now, and that for that he will go to hell.
 He will not try to hide that from himself or anyone else.

 An argument could be made that, in as much as 'good' and 'evil' are meaningful concepts in this movie, Will Munny is the Evil Counterpart to English Bob.
 Consider the way both of them end their time in the town; English Bob is kicked out in disgrace with his reputation in tatters, exposed as a coward and for all his ineffectual ranting and raving about how he'll return and make them all pay he's basically a joke.
 Will Munny leaves of his own accord with a room full of bodies behind him, and when he promises that he'll come back and make them all pay if they give him cause to return, there's probably not a person in the town who doubts his sincerity or ability to make good on his threats.
 Which one's the evil one again?

 Faux Affably Evil: When he's not in Knight Templar mode, Little Bill can be fun to hang around with.
 He even takes on the writer English Bob brought into town, who is more fascinated with Bill's tales.